 Bone Tumors: the most common is an osteochondroma which due to its mass effect can create a scapular winging along with popping and grinding (7)

-Trauma: fracture of the rib or Scapula can compromise the smooth gliding of the Scapula on the rib cage leading the grinding, snapping, and often times pain.
+Trauma: Fractures of the rib or Scapula can compromise the smooth gliding of the Scapula on the rib cage leading the grinding, snapping, and oftentimes pain.

 Nerve injury: Injury or compression of the long thoracic nerve, dorsal scapular nerve, and spinal accessory nerve can create muscle imbalance leading to grinding and popping of the Scapula.